Courseiva

 Multi-Selecthard

 You are designing a knowledge mining solution for a large enterprise that uses Azure AI Search to index millions of documents.
 The solution must support high-availability and automatic failover.
-Which THREE actions should you take to meet these requirements?
+Which TWO actions should you take to meet these requirements?

 A.Use geo-redundant storage (GRS) for the index data.